PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 rpmbuild -bb polymc.spec
 ```

-The path to the rpm packages will be printed when the build is complete.
+The path to the .rpm packages will be printed once the build is complete.

 ### Building a Slackware package

 To build a Slackware package, first install [qt5 SlackBuild](http://slackbuilds.org/repository/14.2/libraries/qt5/) (on 15.0 and newer installed by defualt), then set up a [JDK](https://codeberg.org/glowiak/SlackBuilds/raw/branch/master/tgz/adoptium-jdk8.tar.gz).

-If you're using Slackware 14.2, update cmake with these commands:
+If you're using Slackware 14.2, update CMake with these commands:

 ```
 mkdir -p /tmp/SBo